-- It was suggested that the material be dried after granulation. - The ash content of the organic material is most likely to be about 20%, not 10%. - The cost to the shredder for separating the organic material from the shredder residue is about 25% more than what is estimated.
+- The option of drying the material after granulation was suggested. - The ash content of the organic material is most likely to be about 20%, not 10%. - The cost to the shredder for separating the organic material from the shredder residue is about 25% more than the estimated amount.

-On the basis of discussion and interviews with the various experts and developers of the Sortec and Witten processes (see also Sections 5.5 and 5.6), the following modifications to the 1997 concept were adopted:
+On the basis of discussions and interviews with the various experts and developers of the Sortec and Witten processes (see also Sections 5.5 and 5.6), the following modifications to the 1997 concept were adopted:

-- Replaced the rotary kiln dryer with a conveyor belt dryer and reduced the moisture content of the organic material to 2%, - Considered using air classification to separate fibrous materials from nonfibrous materials but not to separate combustible from non-combustible materials, - Considered using screening as a primary means of removing non-combustible material and magnetic separation as a secondary means, - Considered the potential to recover copper- and aluminum-rich streams as marketable materials, - Considered replacing the second-stage hammer mill with a granulator, - Evaluated the impact of increased ash content and lower moisture content on the replacement ratio, - Kept the material as fine as possible to maximize gasification rates, - Examined approaches to minimize clogging problems in the injection system, and - Considered abrasion-resistant designs and materials of construction.
+- Replaced the rotary kiln dryer with a conveyor belt dryer, and reduced the moisture content of the organic material to 2%; - Considered using air classification to separate fibrous materials from non-fibrous materials, but not to separate combustible from non-combustible materials; - Considered using screening as a primary means of removing non-combustible material and magnetic separation as a secondary means; - Considered the potential to recover copper- and aluminum-rich streams as marketable materials; - Considered replacing the second-stage hammer mill with a granulator; - Evaluated the impact of increased ash content and lower moisture content on the replacement ratio; - Kept the material as fine as possible to maximize gasification rates; - Examined approaches to minimize clogging problems in the injection system, and - Considered abrasion-resistant designs and materials of construction.

 As a result of these changes and considerations, the economics were revised.
-The capital cost increased to \$3,278,486 (or about \$23.56 per ton of organic product), and the operating cost became \$34.25 per ton of organic product.
+The capital cost increased to \$3,278,486 (or about \$23.56/ ton of organic product), and the operating cost became \$34.25/ton of organic product.
 The total cost became \$57.81/ton of product.
 The estimated costs for the Witten group and for the Sortec processes were reported to be \$220/ton of organic product and \$41/ton of organic product, respectively.
-The estimated capital cost for the injection system at the steel mill, including the cost of coating an existing scrubber system for the U.S. market, is between \$10 and \$17 per ton.
+The estimated capital cost for the injection system at the steel mill, including the cost of coating an existing scrubber system for the U.S. market, is between \$10/ton and \$17/ton.